 Please review the Pool Requirements in the Borough Code.

-You are encouraged to contact the Zoning Officer before you finalize your plans to make sure that the project meets minimum zoning requirements and does not encroach on easements or required side, front, or rear yard areas.
+Please contact the Zoning Officer before you finalize your plans to make sure that the project meets minimum zoning requirements and does not encroach on easements or required side, front, or rear yard areas.

 Applicable Building Codes